 Can’t you hear the creepy organ music?

-(*Sunlight helps fund CJR’s reporting on transparency).Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+(*Sunlight helps fund CJR’s reporting on transparency).Liz Cox Barrett is a writer at CJR.